Home Page

 Chatsworth is home to the Ocean Spray cranberry receiving station.
 Tons and tons of cranberries are brought here each autumn by cranberry farmers throughout the Pine Barrens.

 Route 532 west leads past Chatsworth lake, once the location of a mansion built by Italian Prince Mario Ruspoli, an attache at the Italian Embassy in Washington, a summer destination of the rich and famous of the era.
 Built in the late 1800's, It burned to the ground many years ago.
+It is also the site of the former Chatsworth House, a luxurious playground for the rich and famous in the early 20th century, including the Astors, Vanderbilts and others.

 See Map